 2) The best part is you are also doing the planet a favor and don’t consume as much.
 Using fewer resources and man, you are just going to win at your relationship.

 The zero waste lifestyle is not an easy one to adapt and it doesn’t happen overnight.
 Take little steps each time you shop for groceries or buy lunch.
 Make all the difference when you avoid plastic as much as you can.
 Your body will thank you for it and your mind too.
 Oh, and the earth!

 What are your thoughts on the subject?
-How important is it to you to spent quality time with your significant other?
+How important is it to you to spend quality time with your significant other?